theguy54007/centralized-wallet/README.md

 - Check their wallet balance
 - View their transaction history

+The project is built using **Go (version 1.22)** and leverages the **Gin web framework** for its simplicity, performance, and ease of creating RESTful APIs.
+Gin provides built-in middleware support for routing, error handling, and JSON handling, making it a great fit for building efficient and scalable APIs.

-The project is built using Go and follows best practices for error handling, logging, and test coverage.
-The wallet system keeps track of users and wallets, and logs all transactions securely.
+This project follows best practices for error handling, logging, and test coverage.
+The wallet system keeps track of users and wallets, logs all transactions securely, and uses Redis for caching and token management to enhance performance and security.

 ## Installation and Setup